gabrielpdsilva/RPGPlus/README.md

 - [x] Use Case Diagram available in Portuguese
 - [ ] Use Case Description available in English
 - [x] Use Case Description available in Portuguese
+- [ ] Use Case Description available in English
+- [ ] Functional and Non-Functional Requirements available in English
+- [x] Functional and Non-Functional Requirements available in Portuguese